alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/03-method.md

 const response = await alovaInstance.Get('/api/user');
 ```

-Each method instance describes the type of each request, request url, request header, request parameters, etc. In addition, you can also define request behavior on the method instance to control how the method handles the request.
+Each method instance describes the type of each request, request URL, request headers, request parameters, etc. In addition, you can also define request behavior on the method instance to control how the method handles the request.

 ## Request type